 With the partial revision of the Water Pollution Prevention Act, promulgated in June 2012, reporting of information on storage facilities, piping, etc. used for harmful substances and compliance with standards set for structures became mandatory.
-In response, the UACJ Group prepared the necessary reports for individual business locations and developed plans for complying with the law going forward.
+In response, the UACJ Group prepared all of the necessary reports at individual business locations by the May 31, 2015 end of the deferment period.